oyvdahl/xethru-arduino-radar/README.md

 # xethru-arduino-radar
 Code for getting the XeThru Radar to work on Arduino.

-The example led-fader-new was tested and verified working the 20th of October 2015.
+The example led-fader-new was tested and verified working the 22th of May 2017 using Arduino Zero

-TODO:

-* Add support for presence module

-* Add error checking

-* Add escaping of special character when sending commands
+Respiration is the only implemented app so far.